bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 \end{split}
 $$

-Thus, the key elements of a Markov chain are the state identities (weather forecast in this case) and the transition probabilities p(X_i|X_{i−1}) that express the probability of moving from one state to another (including back to the same state).
+Thus, the key elements of a Markov chain are the state identities (weather forecast in this case) and the transition probabilities p(X_i \vert X_{i−1}) that express the probability of moving from one state to another (including back to the same state).

 For example, a complete (though likely inaccurate) Markov chain for weather prediction can be depicted as